NilofurNisha/Python-Spark/README.md

 # Python-Spark
-### This project includes usecases done in Spark using python
+### This project includes Spark usecases done in python